fossabot/everpl/docs/source/api/handling_errors.rst

 be fixed by client's developer.
 You must to pass a non-empty authorization header while accessing to protected resources.
-To get more information about the authorization process, please take a look into FIXME section of documentation.
+To get more information about the authorization process, please take a look into :ref:`protected_resources` section of documentation.

 ..
 WARNING::
    This behaviour may be changed if 'insecure' mode will be introduced.